Sterling little changed by Britain's 4.8% GDP growth in Q2 | Business

 Sterling little changed by Britain's 4.8% GDP growth in Q2

-"The data is unlikely to move the needle on the BoE story and perhaps a widening trade deficit also prevents GBP from moving too much higher," ING told their clients in a note.
-British GDP remained 2.2% smaller than it was before the pandemic, a reminder of the damage done by Britain's long coronavirus lockdowns last year.
+ING analysts said it was unlikely that the GDP data would "move the needle on the BoE story".
+Stuart Cole, head macro economist at Equiti Capital in London, said that "for sterling, while the economic landscape continues to provide solid support, it does suggest further topside progress will be slow.

-Sterling was little changed on Thursday as analysts expected the Bank of England to make no moves in its monetary policy after official data showed Britain's economy grew in line with expectations in the second quarter.
+Sterling edged lower on Thursday as analysts expected the Bank of England to make no imminent moves in its monetary policy after official data showed Britain's economy grew in line with expectations in the second quarter.

-Finance minister Rishi Sunak repeated that he had no plans for a further extension of the furlough programme.
-Stuart Cole, head macro economist at Equiti Capital in London, said "it is quite likely that the pace of growth has already peaked".
+Versus the euro, the pound traded just off 18-month highs touched on Tuesday and was 0.2% lower on the day, changing hands at 84.83 pence.
+ING analysts said it was unlikely that the GDP data would "move the needle on the BoE story".

-"For sterling, while the economic landscape continues to provide solid support, it does suggest further topside progress will be slow," he added.
-Sterling edged 0.1% lower versus the dollar at $1.3848 by 1110 GMT, after rising in the previous session interrupting a 3-day losing streak versus the greenback.
+Stuart Cole, head macro economist at Equiti Capital in London, said that "for sterling, while the economic landscape continues to provide solid support, it does suggest further topside progress will be slow.
+"It is quite likely that the pace of growth has already peaked," he added.

-Versus the euro, the pound traded just off 18-month highs touched on Tuesday and was 0.1% lower on the day, exchanging hands at 84.75 pence.
-On a positive note, consumer spending in the week to Aug.
-5 rose to within a whisker of its February 2020 level, according to other data published on Thursday.
+In recent weeks, sterling has outperformed as COVID-19 cases have fallen and high vaccination rates allowed the British government to lift most social-distancing rules.
+GBP investors will be looking for direction in forthcoming UK data releases to gauge whether there is risk that the BoE could extend the hawkish element, seen last week, further in the months ahead, said Jane Foley, head of FX strategy at Rabobank.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)